antlersanchors/antlersanchors.github.io/_portfolio/messaging-service-for-newcomers.md

 Once we receive your information, we will contact you with the number for the service and you can get going right away.

 You are under no pressure to respond to questions from newcomers.
-If you don’t know how to answer a question you can ask them for more information, or you don’t have to respond.
+If you don’t know how to answer a question you can ask them for more information, or you don’t have to answer—the point of the service is that if you can’t, hopefully someone else can!

 When the testing is completed we will invite you to submit your reflections on the experience, and you are also welcome to share feedback with us at any time.

 ### Will this actually be a real service for newcomers?